Nishant9592/SteganoCrypt/README.md

-# SteganoCrypt

-🕵️‍♂️ SteganoCrypt – Hide & Reveal Secrets in Images
+🖼️ SteganoCrypt - Image Steganography Tool

-SteganoCrypt is a simple yet powerful steganography tool that lets you securely hide and extract secret messages within images using Least Significant Bit (LSB) encoding.
+SteganoCrypt allows you to securely hide secret messages inside images using Least Significant Bit (LSB) encoding.
+It ensures safe message embedding and retrieval using a passcode.

-🔐 Features:
+🚀 Features

-✅ Encrypt (Hide Data): Embed a secret message into an image using a passcode.
+✅ Encrypt Messages – Hide text inside an image using LSB.
-🔓 Decrypt (Reveal Data): Extract hidden messages from an encrypted image with the correct passcode.
+✅ Decrypt Messages – Extract hidden messages with a passcode.
+✅ Passcode Protection – Ensures only authorized access.
+✅ Simple & Fast – Uses OpenCV and standard Python libraries.
+✅ No External Dependencies – Works without NumPy.
+📦 Installation

+Ensure you have Python 3 installed, then install OpenCV:

+pip install opencv-python

+⚡ Usage
+🔒 Encrypt a Message into an Image

+python encrypt.py

+    Enter the image path (supports .png, .jpg, .jpeg).
+    Enter the output file name (must be .png).
+    Provide the secret message to hide.
+    Set a passcode for protection.
+    The encrypted image is saved!

+🔑 Decrypt a Hidden Message

+python decrypt.py

+    Enter the path of the encrypted image.
+    Enter the correct passcode.
+    The secret message is revealed!

+🔧 Requirements

+    Python 3.x
+    OpenCV (opencv-python)

+⚠️ Notes & Warnings

-🖼️ Lossless Encryption: Uses PNG format to preserve hidden data without compression loss.
+    The output image must be saved in PNG format to preserve the hidden data.
-⚡ Lightweight & Fast: No extra dependencies—just OpenCV!

-🎯 Usage: Encrypt and decrypt messages separately for enhanced security.
-Perfect for confidential communication, watermarking, or digital signatures.

-🚀 Get Started Now!
-Encrypt your secrets, share your image, and reveal them only with the right key!

-#Requirements
-1.Python 3.x
-2.OpenCV

-Installation
-1.Clone the repository.
-2.Install the required libraries: pip install opencv-python numpy
+    If the passcode is incorrect, the message cannot be retrieved.
+    Large messages may not fit in small images—use a high-resolution image.

+📜 License

+This project is open-source and free to use!